WestleyK/ssh-watcher/README.md

 ## What is ssh-watcher:

 simple backround shell script that watches for ssh login and logout. <br>
-soon will also watch for failed login attemps, <br>
+soon will also watch for failed login attemps. <br>

 <br>